This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood tests are done to look for signs of damage to your heart muscle.
+- Blood tests may show signs of damage to your heart muscle.
 These tests will be done more than once.

 - An echocardiogram (echo) is a type of ultrasound that shows the size and shape of your heart.
 An echo also looks at how your heart moves when it is beating.
 An echo can show fluid around your heart or problems with your heart valves.

 - A cardiac catheterization is a procedure to check for blockage in your arteries.
 A tube is threaded to your heart through a blood vessel in your leg or arm.
-Dye will be injected through the tube to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Contrast liquid will be injected through the tube to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- A stress test helps caregivers see the changes that take place in your heart while it is under stress.
-Caregivers may place stress on your heart with exercise or medicine.
+- A stress test helps healthcare providers see the changes that take place in your heart while it is under stress.
+Healthcare providers may place stress on your heart with exercise or medicine.